web-helpers/formula/packages/formula/README.md

 $ npm install @webhelpers/formula
 ```

-Formula was originally developed as a Svelte Action, with migrating to Vanilla JS this API is the base one that can be used to create forms - ther is also a useful web component that can be wrapped around any form ([see example](https://stackblitz.com/edit/vitejs-vite-skkuff?file=index.html))
+Formula was originally developed as a Svelte Action, creating this library was first migrating to Vanilla JS.
+As is you can use this API to create your own component, or work without any components ([see example](https://stackblitz.com/edit/vitejs-vite-skkuff?file=index.html))

 ### Use as a web component